nmshd/documentation/_includes/scenarios/integrate/prepare-enmeshed-onboarding-package.md

 ### Onboarding of an App user

-If an App user wants to send a Relationship Request to your Connector, the App user must first scan a QR Code that contains the reference to a RelationshipTemplate owned by your Connector.
-To create this QR Code on your Connector, proceed as described in the [Get RelationshipTemplate]({% link _docs_use-cases/use-case-transport-get-relationship-template.md %}) use case documentation and specify the value `image/png` in the `Accept` header field.
-After scanning the QR Code, the App user receives the conditions for establishing a Relationship with your Connector as specified in the RelationshipTemplate.
-If these are accepted, the App user can now send a Relationship Request to your Connector.
+If an App user wants to send a Relationship Request to the Templator Connector, the App user must first scan a QR Code that contains the reference to a RelationshipTemplate owned by the Templator Connector.
+To create this QR Code on the Templator Connector, proceed as described in the [Get RelationshipTemplate]({% link _docs_use-cases/use-case-transport-get-relationship-template.md %}) use case documentation and specify the value `image/png` in the `Accept` header field.
+After scanning the QR Code, the App user receives the conditions for establishing a Relationship with the Templator Connector as specified in the RelationshipTemplate.
+If these are accepted, the App user can now send a Relationship Request to the Templator Connector.

 <!--- `GET /api/v2/RelationshipTemplates/<ID of RelationshipTemplate>`, specifying the value `image/png` in the `Accept` header field. --->